yonkov/Simple-Tour-Guide/readme.txt

 = Can I show the tour to logged in users only? =
 Since version 1.02 you can!
 You can check the option "Show the tour to logged in users only" in the Tour Options tab.

-= Can I open a tour with custom button? =
+= Can I open a tour with a custom button? =
-Yes, in the pro version of the plugin, you can use a button with classname `stg-start-tour`
+Yes, in the [pro version](https://nasiothemes.com/simple-tour-guide) of the plugin, you can use a button with classname `stg-start-tour`

 = Can I run the tour inside the WP Admin? =
 No, the scope of this plugin is the site frontend only.
 To display a tour in the CMS, you can try the [Custom Welcome Guide](https://wordpress.org/plugins/custom-welcome-guide/) plugin.